-- 212. (1) National legislation must establish a national treasury and prescribe measures to ensure both transparency and expenditure control in every sphere of government, by introducing - - (a) generally recognised accounting practice; - (b) uniform expenditure classifications; and - (c) uniform treasury norms and standards. - (2) The national treasury, with the concurrence of the Cabinet member responsible for national financial matters, may stop the transfer of funds to an organ of state only for serious or persistent material breach of the measures established in terms of subsection (1). - (3) A decision to stop the transfer of funds to a province - - (a) may be enforced immediately but will lapse retrospectively unless Parliament approves it following the process established in terms of section 74, which must be completed within 30 days of the decision by the treasury; and - (b) may not stop the transfer of funds for more than 120 days. - (4) Parliament may renew a decision to stop the transfer of funds for no more than 120 days at a time, following the process established in terms of section 74. - (5) Before Parliament may approve or renew a decision to stop the transfer of funds to a province - - (a) the Auditor-General must report to Parliament; and - (b) the province must be given an opportunity to state its case and answer the allegations against it.
+- 212. (1) National legislation must establish a national treasury and prescribe measures to ensure both transparency and expenditure control in each sphere of government, by introducing - - (a) generally recognised accounting practice; - (b) uniform expenditure classifications; and - (c) uniform treasury norms and standards. - (2) The national treasury, with the concurrence of the Cabinet member responsible for national financial matters, may stop the transfer of funds to an organ of state only for serious or persistent material breach of the measures established in terms of subsection (1). - (3) A decision to stop the transfer of funds to a province may be taken only in terms of subsection (2), and - - (a) may not stop the transfer of funds for more than 120 days; and - (b) may be enforced immediately but will lapse retrospectively unless Parliament approves it following a process substantially the same as that established in terms of section 74(1) and prescribed by the joint rules and orders.
+This process must be completed within 30 days of the decision by the treasury. - (4) Parliament may renew a decision to stop the transfer of funds for no more than 120 days at a time, following the process established in terms of subsection (3). - (5) Before Parliament may approve or renew a decision to stop the transfer of funds to a province - - (a) the Auditor-General must report to Parliament; and - (b) the province must be given an opportunity answer the allegations against it and to state its case before a committee.